CARTAvis/manual_source/source/installation_and_configuration.rst

 Log and configuration files
 ---------------------------
-For users who installed CARTA in the "User Deployment Mode", a set of configuration files is created after you have run CARTA once at the :code:`~/.carta` folder.
+For users who installed CARTA in the "User Deployment Mode", a set of configuration files are created after you have run CARTA once in the :code:`~/.carta` folder.
 You should see two folders created:

 * config: configuration files including preferences and layouts
 * log: backend log named as "carta.log"